Inference based on Kotlarski's Identity: Simulation Studies

 Here, $N(\xi_1,\xi_2^2)$ denotes the normal distribution with mean $\xi_1$ and variance $\xi_2^2$, $SN(\xi_1,\xi_2,\xi_3)$ denotes the skew normal distribution with location $\xi_1$, scale $\xi_2$, and shape $\xi_3$, and $t_{\xi_4}$ denotes the $t$ distribution with $\xi_4$ degrees of freedom.
 The distribution parameters for the latent variable $X$ are set to $(\xi_1,\xi_2)=(0,1)$ for Model 1, $(\xi_1,\xi_2,\xi_3)=(0,1,1)$ for Model 2, and $\xi_4=5$ for Model 3.
 The choice of the normal error distribution, which is an instance of super-smooth distributions, imposes a difficult case in deconvolution -- see \cite{li/vuong:1998}.
 The error variance parameters are set to $\sigma_{U_1} = \sigma_{U_2} = 0.5$ in each of the three models.
 We conduct experiments with three sample sizes $n=$ 250, 500, and 1,000, and run 2,500 Monte Carlo iterations for each set of simulations.

 We follow the practical guideline provided in Appendix \ref{sec:practical} to construct confidence bands.
+As remarked previously, the smoothness bound $M \in (0,\infty)$ as well as the sieve dimension $q \in \mathbb{N}$ can be imposed by a researcher in the spirit of honest inference \citep[cf.][]{armstrong/kolesar:2018} -- see Section \ref{sec:tuning_parameters}.
 We experiment with the tuning parameters $q \in \{5,7,9\}$.
 The function classes are defined by (\ref{eq:hermite_smoothness}) with $M=15$, $25$, and $35$ for Models 1, 2, and 3, respectively.
 The frequency bound is set to $T=5$ and the number of frequency grid points is set to $L=50$.
-The interval on which the confidence band is formed is set to $I = \left[E[X]-2\sqrt{Var(X)},E[X]+2\sqrt{Var(X)}\right]$, where $E[X]$ and $Var(X)$ are the theoretical mean and the theoretical variance, respectively, of $X$ under the relevant model.
+The interval on which the confidence band is formed is set to $I = \left[\mathbb{E}[X]-2\sqrt{\mathrm{Var}(X)},\mathbb{E}[X]+2\sqrt{\mathrm{Var}(X)}\right]$, where $\mathbb{E}[X]$ and $\mathrm{Var}(X)$ are the theoretical mean and the theoretical variance, respectively, of $X$ under the relevant model.
 To enjoy favorable speed of computation for numerous Monte Carlo iterations, we use the conservative critical value $c(\alpha)$.
 The level is set to $\alpha = 0.05$ throughout.